Yuli-R/Soft2Soft/README.md

 # Soft2Soft
-Librería para el reconocimiento de gestos textiles en Arduino
+Librería para el reconocimiento de gestos textiles en Arduino / Library for the digital recognition of textile gestures in Arduino